 We host a monthly reading group where we discuss new work in the Environmental Humanities.
-The group is cross-disciplinary (including geography, anthropology, philosophy, literary studies, and more), and readings are selected by different members each month.
+The group is cross-disciplinary (including environmental history, geography, anthropology, political ecology, literary studies, and more), and readings are selected by different members each month.

-We meet at the University of Edinburgh on the second Tuesday of the month, from 1.00pm - 2.00pm.
-New members are welcome – if you’d like to come along, please email email@example.com for details of the current readings and venue.
+We meet online on once a month, from 13.00pm – 14.00pm BST.
+New members are welcome – if you’d like to come along, please email email@example.com for details of the current readings and Zoom details.